Autism Systems Overview

 - Washington State Telehealth Capacity Assessment

-For more information contact, Project Coordinator Jean-Marie Dymond
+For more information contact, Project Director Michelle Hoffman

 Washington State Autism Advisory Council (WAAC)

-The Washington Autism Advisory Council (WAAC) is a statewide partnership of autism organizations, family members, medical providers, educators, and state agencies working together to influence policy and improve services for individuals with autism and their families.
-The council meets twice a year to share news and updates about autism specific events, programs, and activities as well as to address current challenges faced in access to services and supports for those impacted by autism.
+The Washington Autism Advisory Council (WAAC) is a statewide partnership of autism organizations, family members, autistic self-advocates, clinical leadership from Multi-disciplinary Diagnostic Centers, other clinicians, community coalition partners, educators, and state agencies working together to influence policy and improve services for individuals with autism and their families.
+The council meets once a year to share news and updates about autism specific events, programs, and activities as well as to address current challenges faced in access to services and supports for those impacted by autism.
 Examples of recent topics addressed include the needs of adolescents and adults with autism and updates on autism insurance coverage.

 School Medical Autism Review Teams